ibm-cloud-docs/log-analysis/compliance/adoption.md

 For non-{{site.data.keyword.cloud_notm}} enabled services, you must decide the method to collect and forward logs from a log source that you want to monitor to a logging instance.

 In LogDNA, you can collect and forward data to a logging instance by using any of the following methods:
-* `LogDNA agent`: Logging agent that automatically collects and forwards logs to 1 logging instance in your account.
+* `logging agent`: Logging agent that automatically collects and forwards logs to 1 logging instance in your account.
 * `Syslog`: Logging daemon that collects information across multiple devices and system-services, and forwards logs to 1 logging instance in your account.
 * `REST API`: API that you can use to send log data and custom metadata to 1 logging instance in your account.
 * `Code libraries`: Libraries that you can use to code ingestion of logs from your apps and services to 1 logging instance.
 LogDNA offer libraries for Node.JS, Python, Rails, Ruby, Go, iOS, Java, and PHP.